DRAMA

 Year 11 Drama students will complete all components over the course of this year and will be well prepared for this from the work completed in Year 10.

-Term One is usually focussed on Component 1 (devising a piece of original drama from a stimuli with supporting evidence and an evaluation).
+Term One is usually focussed on Component 1 (devising a piece of original drama from a stimulus with supporting evidence and an evaluation).

 Term Two focusses on Component 2 (performing from a script to a visiting examiner).

-The latter part of Term Two and Term Three prepares the students for the written exam (Section A: re-visiting the set text DNA & Section B; analysing and evaluating live theatre)
+The latter part of Term Two and Term Three prepares the students for the written exam (Section A: re-visiting the set text I Love You mum, I Promise I Won’t Die & Section B; analysing and evaluating live theatre)

 Students will develop the skills learnt in Year 10 & KS3 and will be able to apply them to performance and written tasks for each component.